tonypilz/units/README.md

 };
 ```

 The class `Quanitity` combines a magnitude-value and a unit-type.

-The class `unit` is a pure type wich is different for each physical dimension by storing the exponents of all possible base-units in its template parameter.
-The following example illustrates the idea of units:
+The class `Unit` is a pure type wich is different for each physical dimension by storing the exponents of all possible base-units in its template parameter.
+The following example illustrates the idea of class `Unit`:

 ```cpp
 using metre    = Unit<1,0,0>;  // represents m^1 * kg^0 * s^0